 06

 DOGMEAT - FALLOUT

 Brace yourself, the dog companions are coming.
 Oh, Dogmeat.
 Sweet, soft Dogmeat.
 You've been with me throughout Fallout, going from the dog that thought I was its owner in Fallout I to the bouncy German Shepherd I fell in love with in Fallout 4.
-You fetch me wrenches, wear tiny dog scarves and rip out the throats of my enemies before bouncing back to me all happy and blood-soaked.
+You fetch me wrenches, wear tiny dog scarves, and rip out the throats of my enemies before bouncing back to me all happy and blood-soaked.
 You are the best.
 I prefer you to (almost) every other Fallout companion, even though you can't talk.
-You are such a good dog, especially when you look at me with those sweet puppy eyes.
+You are such a good dog with your sweet puppy eyes.
 Yes you are.
 Yes you are.

-05

-DOG - FABLE II
+U 5 DOG - FABLE II

 Another very good boy is Fable II's dog companion, which you can call 'Dog' if you are devoid of any independent creative thought, or you can give a nickname if you are great.
 This dog is very similar to Dogmeat from Fallout in that he can fight and sniff out important treasure and other items.
 What gives him the tiniest edge over Dogmeat, however, is that he can sniff out condoms.
 Yep, someone in this dog's life trained him to be able to find plastic-wrapped, lube-covered genital socks.
 Why?
 We may never know.
-What we do know is that Dog, or whatever you choose to call him (something nice, please) is easily the cutest thing about Fable II.
+What we do know is that our dog friend is easily the cutest thing about Fable II.

 04

 CORTANA

-Cortana: the companion so good Microsoft put her inside your Xbox One.
+Cortana: the companion so good that Microsoft put her inside your Xbox One.
 She's the Siri of your heart.
 I could yell, "Hey Cortana" in the office right now and it would probably... do nothing, but it might make people think about why Cortana is such a great character (after I've been told off for being disruptive).
-She's helpful like System Shock's Shodan, but thankfully less homicidal; she's caring like a mum, but less disappointed in you; she's sort of sometimes in love with you, like the robot lady in Flubber, but less creepy.
+She's helpful like System Shock's Shodan, but less homicidal; she's caring like a mom, but less disappointed in you; she's sometimes in love with you, like the robot lady in Flubber, but not creepy.
 It's all we've ever wanted from a best friend-slash-mentor-slash-computer.

 03

 KAZOOIE - BANJO-KAZOOIE

-Look, I might get in trouble with PETA for saying this, but I really wish I had a bird that could hang out in my backpack.
-Banjo-Kazooie wouldn't be the same without Kazooie (obviously, duh) because not only would Banjo fail every single level, but he also wouldn't have Kazooie's - ugh, I hate to have to use this word - banter.
+Look, I might get in trouble with PETA for saying this, but I really, really wish I had a bird that could hang out in my backpack.
+Banjo-Kazooie wouldn't be the same without Kazooie (obviously, duh) because not only would Banjo fail every single level, but he also wouldn't have Kazooie's-ugh, I hate to have to use this word-banter.
 The two bounce off each other like friends who've known each other for years, and they've always got each other's back, despite Banjo actually being quite stupid and Kazooie being roughly 1,000 per cent smarter.
-She's a brilliant addition to a game that could have just been about one character, but the bear-bird combo, while being a little unorthodox, makes Banjo-Kazooie a game to remember.
+She's an amazing addition to a game that could have just been about one character, but the bear-bird combo, while being a little unorthodox, makes Banjo-Kazooie a game to remember.